Paris Métro Line 12: Renamed stations

-The names of six stations have been changed since the line's opening:

-1923: Sèvres – Croix Rouge renamed Sèvres – Babylone.

-25 August 1931: Marcadet renamed Marcadet – Poissoniers.

-6 October 1942: Montparnasse renamed Montparnasse – Bienvenüe.

-15 October 1945: Petits Ménages renamed Corentin Celton in honour of a member of the French Resistance who was working at the Hospice of the Petits Ménages and who was killed by the Nazis during the occupation.

-11 May 1946: Torcy renamed Marx-Dormoy.

-1989: Chambre des Députés renamed Assemblée Nationale.

 Operation

 Service

 In 2011, the end to end journey time was 35 minutes southwards and 36 minutes northwards.
-As with all Metro lines, the first trains leave at 05:30, from both terminus as well as from Porte de Versailles station.
+As with all Metro lines, the first trains leave at 05:30, from both termini as well as an additional departure from Porte de Versailles station for a headstart north.

 On most days, the last northbound train leaves Mairie d’Issy station at 00:39.
 The last southbound trains leave Porte de la Chapelle station at 00:39 and 00:42, the second terminating at Porte de Versailles station.
 On Fridays and Saturdays, the final departures are at 01:39.
 The train frequency is every two to four minutes during the day, and five to seven minutes in the late evening.
 The frequency on Sundays is four to six minutes.
 After 00:30 on Friday and Saturday evenings and bank holidays, the interval between trains is 10 minutes.

 The RATP employs two categories of staff: ticketing agents and drivers.
 The former manage the stations, sell tickets and look after passengers.
 Drivers are responsible for the operation of the trains.

 Rolling stock

 At its inception Line 12 operated four-motor Sprague-Thomson trains, equipped with 600 volt pantographs and scrubbers, the overhead system which supplies the trains with electricity.
 After the integration of the line into the CMP network, the overhead lines and pantographs were removed.
 The trains remained unique, using a grey and blue colour scheme for the 2nd class cars and red and yellow for 1st class until 1972.

 When Line 7 was modernised with new MF 67 stock between 1971 and 1973, its old Sprague-Thomson trains were transferred to Line 12 to replenish the worn out equipment from the Nord-Sud company.
 The last train was replaced in May 1972.
 Line 12 continued to use the Sprague-Thomson equipment for another six years, until 1978, when it was provided with new MF 67 stock.

-Intermittently, the MF 2000 stock trains are tested along the Line 12 corridor.
+Intermittently, the MF 2000 stock trains were tested along the Line 12 corridor around the time of their arrival on lines 2, 5 and 9.
+It is unclear whether they had been thought of for line 12, or not.

+Between 2028 and 2030, the MF 67 trains will be progressively replaced by new MF 19 trains, currently in deployment on line 10.

 Workshops

-The rolling stock of Line 12 is maintained at the Vaugirard workshop, situated underground in the 15th arrondissement of Paris between the rues Croix-Nivert, Desnouettes and Lecourbe, and Lycée Louis-Armand.
+Line 12's rolling stock is maintained at the Vaugirard workshop, situated underground in the 15th arrondissement of Paris between the rues Croix-Nivert, Desnouettes and Lecourbe, and Lycée Louis-Armand.
 They connect with the main line on the tunnels toward the Mairie d'Issy station, north until the Porte de Versailles station.
 It is also connected to the Petite Ceinture, a minor disused railway, by tracks which cross Rue Desnouettes.